Final GIVE conference – “GIVE” Going International was held in Skopje on

 In the second panel session “The opportunities and challenges of going to Egypt” the audience had a chance to hear more about the best ways to expand the business in Egypt by Mahmud Elkolaly from International federation for businessmen and investors.

 The third and last session was dedicated for “Opportunities and challenges of going to Taiwan”.
 The first presenter in this session was Mr. Goran Poposki, President of the Assembly of MASIT and Director of Alternative System Solutions – ASI who shared experiences from business trip to Taiwan and talked about the best ways to expand the business in Taiwan.
-The next speaker was Mrs. Irena Xhafa, Business Consultant for South-east Asia market who shared the experiences from living and working in Taiwan.
+The next speaker was Mrs. Irena Xhafa, Business Consultant for South-east Asia market who shared the experiences from living and working in Taiwan action ac.
 The last speaker was Mr. Goran Mitreski, Director of Kabtel who shared his experience, the opportunities and challenges from working in Taiwan.
 The event ended with conclusions regarding the three markets provided by Mrs. Anita Nikova Bundovski, Executive Director of MASIT.
 The event ended with cocktail and networking between the participants.